 Panasonic G9 versus Pentax K-1

-The Panasonic Lumix DC-G9 and the Pentax K-1 are two enthusiast cameras that were officially introduced, respectively, in November 2017 and February 2016.
+The Panasonic Lumix DC-G9 and the Pentax K-1 are two enthusiast cameras that were revealed to the public, respectively, in November 2017 and February 2016.
 The G9 is a mirrorless interchangeable lens camera, while the K-1 is a DSLR.
 The cameras are based on a Four Thirds (G9) and a full frame sensor.
 The Panasonic has a resolution of 20.2 megapixel, whereas the Pentax provides 36.2 MP.

-The physical size and weight of the Panasonic G9 and the Pentax K-1 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+An illustration of the physical size and weight of the Panasonic G9 and the Pentax K-1 is provided in the side-by-side display below.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the G9 – represents the basis for the calculations across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G9 – represents the basis or 100 percent across all the size and weight measures).

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.